Planting and Care

 Depending on the plant, it should take around *4-8 weeks for the roots to grow into the lava stone, securing everything in place.

-Until then make sure to not let the islands dry out.
+Until it takes root, make sure you don't let the island dry out.

-Every few days give them a spray of water and periodically soak the whole island in water for 5-10mins.
+Every few days give them a spray of water and periodically (about every two weeks) soak the whole island in water for 5-10mins.

 prep your plants

-Submerge the lava stone provided in bowl of water and let it soak for 15mins.
+Submerge the lava stone and moss in bowl of water and let it soak for 15mins.

 If your plant is in soil run the roots under water and brush off most of the soil.
-Be careful to not break the roots too much.
+Be careful to not cause excessive damage to the roots.

-If you are using a cutting you can plant it directly or wait until it develops roots to give it the best chance of thriving.
+If you are using a plant cutting you can either plant it straight away or propagate it until roots develop, giving it the best chance of thriving.

 Plant Selection

-It's up to you want plants you want to use for you little floating islands but there are some thing to consider to help your plants thrive.
-In general pick something small that wont be pressing up against the lid of the case.
+It's up to you what plants you use for your floating islands, but there are some thing to consider that will help your plants thrive.
+It's best to pick something small that will not press up against the lid of the case.

 brown wooden coffee table near gray sofa